logic1-eu/logic1/doc/source/api/firstorder/atomic.rst

         :attr:`.stack`, :meth:`.push`, and :meth:`pop` are reserved for special
         situations.

-        They allow to obtain variables from :meth:`fresh()
-        <.firstorder.term.VariableSet.fresh>` within asychronous doctests in a
-        reproducable way.
-In the following example,
-        :meth:`.Formula.to_pnf` indirectly uses
+        They allow to obtain variables from :meth:`Variable.fresh` within asychronous doctests in a reproducable way.
+In the following example, :meth:`.Formula.to_pnf` indirectly uses
-        :meth:`.RCF.term.VariableSet.fresh`:
+        :meth:`Variable.fresh`:

         >>> from logic1.firstorder import *
         >>> from logic1.theories.RCF import *